inphobia/p5-idea-wikiclone/Implemented-features.md

   * Context help: hit Ctrl+Q on element in question and get your answer from pod files or inline pod
 * Code inspections:
+  * Loops on hash inspection, see #1748
+  * Loop control keywords inspection with quick-fixes, see #1747
   * Sub signatures positioning inspection.
 Checks if signature position conforms the selected target perl version with quickfixes (#1785).
   * `Perl::Critic` annotations.
 By default `.perlcriticrc` file from project root or home dir being used (see [Perl::Critic](http://search.cpan.org/~thaljef/Perl-Critic/) documentation).
 You may specify additional command line arguments in the Perl5 settings.
   * Identifiers syntax for non-utf files